• Skip to primary navigation

 Bats

-During the summers of 2016 – 2018, we established a roost monitoring network with the goal of obtaining baseline population data and increasing our understanding of little brown myotis within the state.
-With the help of local residents, we located and surveyed 24 little brown myotis maternity roosts throughout Alaska including interior, southcentral, the Kenai Peninsula, and southeast Alaska.
-Our research included acoustic monitoring, capture surveys, roost temperature profiles, and radio telemetry to assess bat movements.
+The summer citizen science project has its beginnings in maternity roost surveys conducted from 2016 to 2018.
+With the help of local residents, the efforts discovered 24 little brown myotis locations throughout Alaska, including interior, south-central, the Kenai Peninsula, and Southeast Alaska.
+It also included acoustic monitoring, capture surveys, roost temperature profiles, and radio telemetry to assess bat movements.

 Contact Website Administrator | Sitemap